 So we can rip Zoom all we want.
-And make no mistake: I will rip away because I hate conference calls as much as email now that Zoom has made everyone expect video calls.
+And make no mistake: I’ll rip away because I hate conference calls almost as much as email.
+Now it’ll get worse as micromanagers perfect Zoom meddling.

 But conference call bullshit bingo and other jokes aside, Zoom is genius for 3 reasons:

 My son wanted to start a Youtube channel last year, but only do it from an iPad and with screencast and audio.
 Until iOS upgraded screen record functionality, Zoom was the solution.
 And it still is mostly, because it’s easy and brought me a ton of joy supporting my son.

 Zoom is a giant success story about reinventing a total commodity.
 They did this by stepping away from existing structure and looking at it fresh.
 And most jobs are a commodity.
 Unless you have the courage to step away periodically for a fresh look at reinventing yourself and your role.

-This fall, make it a habit to say that lower-left phrase on a call at least once a month then bounce.
+So make it a habit to say that lower-left bingo card phrase on a call at least once a month, then bounce.